Pokémon Fossil Museum

 The Pokémon Fossil Museum (ポケモン化石博物館, Pokemon kaseki hakubutsukan) is a travelling exhibition based on the Pokémon media franchise, displaying illustrations and "life-size" sculpted renditions of the skeletons of fossil Pokémon, along with the actual fossils of the real-life prehistoric animals and other organisms on which they were based.
 The exhibit was created by the National Museum of Nature and Science and The Pokémon Company.

 The Pokémon Fossil Museum opened at the Mikasa City Museum in Mikasa, Hokkaido, Japan, on 4 July 2021, and remained there until 20 September.
-It has since travelled to other museums, and is set to be on display at the Niigata Science Museum in Niigata from 4 March to 25 June 2023.
+It has since travelled to other museums, and is currently on display at the Hofu Science Museum in Yamaguchi Prefecture from 9 November 2024 to 24 February 2025.

 In July 2022, a virtual tour of the exhibit was made available online, with virtual reality (VR) headset compatibility.

+The Pokémon Fossil Museum's last appearance in Japan will be at the Mie Prefectural Museum from 17 January 2026 to 5 April 2026.

+The Field Museum in Chicago, Illinois, will host the exhibit in its first stop outside of Japan from 22 May 2026 to 11 April 2027.

 Overview

 The Pokémon media franchise, created by Satoshi Tajiri in 1996, is centered on fictional creatures called "Pokémon".
 In the Pokémon video games and related media, the term "fossil Pokémon" is used to refer to both ancient Pokémon brought back to life from extinction by resurrecting their fossils, and their evolutions.

 Designed to educate children about fossils and dinosaurs, the Pokémon Fossil Museum features "life-size", three-dimensional sculpted models of the skeletons of fossil Pokémon, along with illustrations of the Pokémon and diagrams of their fictional skeletal structures; alongside the Pokémon are illustrations and actual excavated fossils of their real-life prehistoric counterparts, with informational signs providing facts about the animals and organisms upon which the Pokémon were based.
 The layout of the exhibition is intended to allow visitors to compare the fictional Pokémon with their real-life inspirations.
 Some of the comparisons featured in the exhibit include Omanyte and ammonites; Aerodactyl and pterosaurs; Archen and Archaeopteryx; Tyrantrum and Tyrannosaurus; Aurorus and Amargasaurus; and Bastiodon and ceratopsian dinosaurs like Triceratops.
 Also featured are fossil Pokémon based on living fossils—extant taxon that cosmetically resemble related species from the fossil record—such as Kabuto and horseshoe crabs, and Relicanth and coelacanths.
 Throughout the exhibit are images of "excavator Pikachu", a Pikachu wearing a hat with a fossil motif.